mbaykara/otelcollector-scalable/otelcol-scalable-chart/README.md

 # OpenTelemetry Collector Stack Helm Chart

-This Helm chart deploys a complete OpenTelemetry Collector stack for Kubernetes observability with Grafana Cloud integration.
+This Helm chart deploys a complete OpenTelemetry Collector stack for Kubernetes observability with support for multiple OTLP destinations including Grafana Cloud, Jaeger, Loki, Prometheus, and any OTLP-compatible backend.

 ## Architecture